Hendecahedron: Bisymmetric hendecahedron

 The bisymmetric hendecahedron is a space-filling polyhedron which can be assembled into layers of interpenetrating "boat-shaped" tetramers, which in turn are then stacked to fill space; it is hence a three-dimensional analogue of the Cairo pentagon.

 Sphenoid hendecahedron

 The sphenoid hendecahedron is a space-filling polyhedron which can be assembled into layers of the Floret tiling, which in turn are stacked to fill space.

-Hendecahedron in chemistry
+Hendecahedra in chemistry

-In the chemistry, after removing all 18 sides in borane hydrogen ions ([B11H11]), it is an Octadecahedron.
+In chemistry, after removing all 18 sides in borane hydrogen ions ([B11H11]), it is an octadecahedron.
 If making a perpendicular to the center of gravity to the surface of a boron atom, a new polyhedron is constructed, which is 18 surface structures of the dual polyhedron, also one of hendecahedrons.

 Convex

 There are 440,564 topologically distinct convex hendecahedra, excluding mirror images, having at least 8 vertices.
 (Two polyhedra are "topologically distinct" if they have intrinsically different arrangements of faces and vertices, such that it is impossible to distort one into the other simply by changing the lengths of edges or the angles between edges or faces.)